tdmeye19/DataViz_Final_Project/updates.md

 ## April 6 Beginning of Class

 I worked on formatting the conference table so that the user input club will be highlighted.
 I am testing the code in input_test.R and have some errors that I need to fix.
 I also tried looking up solutions to the Conference issue since the data is scraped every week to update with the weekend games.

+## April 6 End of Class

+I used a case_when statement to have the conferences stay set instead of manually coding them.I am still working on the highlighting idea, and am having troubles using reactive values.